pedroernesto00/GoLang-Test/README.md

 $ go run main.go

 ```
-Access localhost:8080/balance/{address} and then you get the json of the balance
+Access localhost:8080/balance/{address} and then you get the json of the balances